davidejindu/simple-notes/README.md

 # simple-notes
-AI-powered note-taking app with secure JWT authentication and Gemini integration to generate and edit notes from prompts
+Simple Notes is a full-stack AI-enhanced note-taking app built with the MERN stack.
+It features user authentication using JWT, and integrates Google’s Gemini API to allow users to create and edit notes using natural language prompts.
+The frontend is styled with Tailwind CSS and DaisyUI for a responsive, modern UI, while the backend handles secure user sessions and stores notes in MongoDB.
+This project demonstrates full authentication flow, protected routes, prompt-based content generation, and Markdown rendering.